Abhiroop/skeletor/src/Notes.md

 An idea is instead of actually splitting the array simply detect the indices and work with the indices.
 In case of `merge` operation find some amortized way of copying.

 Advantage of `vector` is its `slice` operation is O(1)

+Or can we not use the pointer algorithm and defer the copying?
+Basically do one final copy where we merge all the vectors?
+Some form of lazy copyng?